-1. Rights to high quality mentorship
+- 1. Rights to high quality mentorship - 12.
 Graduate students have the right to work with faculty advisors who provide high quality mentorship.
-These include the rights to work with advisors who: follow the institutional and disciplinary codes of ethical behavior and conduct; promote students' progress toward departmental milestones, scholarly achievement, independence, and professional development; timely communication and regular, uninterrupted meetings with the faculty advisor; to active guidance as students prepare for each of the doctoral milestones; and prompt and thorough feedback on drafts of manuscripts or milestone-related documents.
-See Faculty Advising Responsibilities & Expectations and the Introduction for further information.
+These include the rights to work with advisors who: follow the institutional and disciplinary codes of ethical behavior and conduct; promote students' progress toward departmental milestones, scholarly achievement, independence, and professional development; communicate regularly, with uninterrupted meetings; provide active guidance as students prepare for each of the doctoral milestones; and give prompt and thorough feedback on drafts of manuscripts or milestone-related documents.
+See GSR Requirements and Policies